lw9391/DragonRocketRepo/README.md

 Output:
 ```
 gamma-mission - In Progress - Dragons: 3
-	rocket-7 - In space
+	rocket-5 - In space
 	rocket-6 - In space
-	rocket-5 - In space
+	rocket-7 - On ground

 beta-mission - In Progress - Dragons: 1
-	rocket-4 - In space
+	rocket-4 - On ground

 delta-mission - Scheduled - Dragons: 0